Research & Projects

-NAISC supports the preparation of Master's level graduate students in school counseling and Specialist level graduate students in school psychology committed to serving Native American children with high incidence disabilities.
+SHPA supports the preparation of Master's level graduate students in School Counseling and Specialist level graduate students in School Psychology committed to serving Native American children with high incidence disabilities.

 Project TLC prepares school psychologists, school counselors, and school social workers to meet the unique and complex needs of students with disabilities in foster care who have experienced trauma.

 The ¡PUEDE! project addresses a critical need for support for the growing population of Dual Language and English Learners (DL/EL) in today’s schools.
 Children with disabilities who have high intensity needs require specialized knowledge, skills and services from multiple, highly-trained professionals.